Madoshakalaka/gnome-folding-at-screenlock/README.md

 5. `systemctl --user enable gnome-folding-at-screenlock.service`.
 Do not run as root or with sudo.
 6. `systemctl --user start gnone-folding-at-screenlock.service`.
 Do not run as root or with sudo.
 7. Done!
 Now you can just hit <kbd>super</kbd> + <kbd>l</kbd> and lock the screen whenever you will be away from the computer.
 Proteins will start folding right away!
-When you are back, move the mouse or press the keyboard to awake your computer, and the folding will stop!
+When you are back, unlock your computer, and the folding will pause immediately!
 8. For bonus points, go to GNOME's `Settings > Power` and turn off automatic suspension, otherwise no extended folding will be possible.
+By default, suspension happens after 20 minutes of inactivity, this will stop FAH too.